Meet our Town Council

 An active lifestyle is very important to me and I enjoy cycling, running, golfing, skiing, photography, and spending time at the dog park and the Napoleon Lake trails.
 I am an avid reader and enjoy primarily non-fiction books on topics of leadership, business, politics, and economics.

-I am looking forward to serving the citizens of Innisfail in my role as councillor.
+I am looking forward to serving the citizens of Innisfail in my role as mayor.
+Contact Mayor Barclay

 Gavin Bates councillor

-Iworked for Procter and Gamble in Grand Prarie as an engineer and manager for five years.
-I moved to Innisfail in 1976 and worked for Johns Mansville for 25 years, as Plant Engineer, Plant Manager, Sales Manager, and Regional Manager – in charge of all Canadian Operations.
-I recieved extensive management and operations training and was the president of Johns Mansville Canada.
+I worked for Procter and Gamble in Grande Prairie as an engineer and manager for five years.
+I moved to Innisfail in 1976 and worked for Johns Manville for 25 years, as Plant Engineer, Plant Manager, Sales Manager, and Regional Manager – in charge of all Canadian Operations.
+I received extensive management and operations training and was the president of Johns Manville Canada.

 Don Harrison Councillor